Ancient Vessels

 $500,000 protection

-SS AMERICA
+SS AMERICA model

-When the SS America began her Atlantic crossings in 1946 some travel agents questioned the ship's ability to attract affluent passengers.
+When the SS America ship began her Atlantic crossings in 1946 some travel agents questioned the ship's ability to attract affluent passengers.
 Cunard lines offered bigger and faster ships RMS Queen Mary and RMS Queen Elizabeth.
 Curnard service was also impeccable.

 SS America possessed strikingly handsome lines.
 She presented a sleek and most dynamic appearance as her tall prow was severely flared and had a slight 'clipper' rake.
 Topping her well-proportioned superstructure were two squat oval shaped funnels, both were equipped with 'San-pan' tops.
 This 'San Pan' design was featured upon her sister ship United States and was in fact then duplicated onto the cargo ships of the same line as a trademark.

-24" long $2,950 Shipping and insurance in the contiguous USA included.
+- 25" long (1/350 scale) $2,930 Shipping and insurance in the contiguous USA included.
 Other places: $300 flat rate.

-36" long $3,590 Shipping and insurance in the contiguous USA included.
-Other places: $400 flat rate.

-48" long $5,720 Shipping and insurance in the contiguous USA included.
+- 43" (1/200 scale) $5,750 Shipping and insurance in the contiguous USA included.
 Other places: $500 flat rate.

+- 60" (1/144 scale) $7,990 Shipping and insurance in the contiguous USA included.
+Other places: $700 flat rate.

 Model is built per commission only.
-We require only a small deposit (not full amount, not even half) to start the process $500 The remaining balance won't be due until the boat is completed, in several months.
+We require only a small deposit to start the process.
+Please click here for more details.